 Knowing the answers to these questions will frame your list and help you decide which of the following CRMs check the right boxes.

-Key Nonprofit CRM Features to Look For
+Key Nonprofit CRM Features

 While most CRMs come with basic data management and communication features, not every solution comes with the complete toolkit you need out of the box.